 You can change the approval process and rules and control what your child can browse in the Google Play Store via the Family Link app in their profile by tapping Manage settings > Controls on Google Play.

 Approving app downloads is not the limit of Family Link’s capabilities, however.
 Once an app is installed on your child’s device, you can control its permissions.
 You can deny the Facebook app access to the device’s camera and contacts, for example, or prevent a game from connecting to the internet.
-To do this go to Manage settings >
+To do this go to Manage settings > Android apps and tap on an app, then tap Permissions to see your options.

 If your child has already downloaded an app that you want to block but not necessarily remove, Family Link makes this very easy: Select the child’s account from the Family Link app, go to Apps Installed, and select More.
 Now find the app you want to block, and make sure Allow app is turned off.
 This is an easy way to block and unblock apps based on your child’s behavior, etc.